dwyl/learn-environment-variables/README.md

 Node.js gives you access to the variables defined in your environment in the `process.env` ***global object***.

-Create a file called `printenv.js` and paste the following line in it:
+Create a file called `printenv.js` and type/paste the following line in it:
 ```js
 console.log(process.env);
 ```